 Cancellation

-In the event of a country’s ceasing to be a participating country, the ExCBs in that country shall lose the right to issue new IECEx CoCs, ExTRs and QARs.
+In the event of a country ceasing to be a participating country, the ExCBs in that country shall lose the right to issue new IECEx CoCs, ExTRs and QARs.
 Issued IECEx CoCs and ExTRs shall remain valid.
-QARs shall remain valid for a period of 6 months.
-Within this period the manufacturer shall seek an alternative ExCB that accepts to maintain the validity of the QARs.
+QARs shall remain valid for a period of six months.
+Within this period the manufacturer shall seek an alternative ExCB that accepts that it will maintain the validity of the QARs.

 IECEx instruments